Well, it turns out Redshirts are not more likely to die on 'Star Trek'

 Star Trek and mathematics go hand in hand.
 It's a show about space, and many of the scientific accomplishments demonstrated on the series require advanced engineering.
 We may not understand the field, but we can appreciate its achievements.

-So it makes sense the Museum of Mathematics hosted a forum last Thursday called "Star Trek: The Math of Khan" in order to explain some simple arithmetic behind the show.
+So it makes sense the Museum of Mathematics hosted a forum in 2017 called "Star Trek: The Math of Khan" in order to explain some simple arithmetic behind the show.

 Space.com attended the seminar, and offered some pretty neat insight on what it really means to be a Redshirt.
 You don't have to be a mathematician to understand this one!